lumoslabs/txgh/README.md

 [![Build Status](https://travis-ci.org/lumoslabs/txgh.svg?branch=master)](https://travis-ci.org/lumoslabs/txgh)

 Txgh, a mashup of "Transifex" and "Github", is a lightweight server that connects Transifex and Github via webhooks.
-It enables automatic translation of new content that makes its way into your Github repository, and supports single-resource as well as branch-based git workflows.
+It enables automatic translation of new content pushed to your Github repository, and supports single-resource as well as branch-based git workflows.

 How Does it Work?